OHDSI/OMOPV4_PCORNetV1_ETL/OMOPv4_to_PCORnetv1_ETL_Description.md

 <h1>PCORnet Table: ENCOUNTER </h1>
 Reading from: OMOP tables, Visit_Occurrence, Person, Location, Observation, Concept

+**Assumptions:**  The provider_id field is left null as the sites do not include this information in the ETL.
+In the future, we may select the most frequent provider_id from the condition_occurrence/procedure_occurrence/observation tables.

 Destination Field (PCORnet)| Source table (OMOP)|Source Field(s)(OMOP)|*General*|*Concept Class for mapping to PCORnet vocabulary*|*OMOP Concept_ID for observations*|*Required Join*
 ------------ | -------------|-------------|-------------|-------------|-------------|-------------
 PATID|	Visit_occurrence|	person_id	||||